pkpio/blog.pkp.io/_posts/2015-12-23-Building-new-site.md

 categories: [Web, Angular, Material]
 ---

-I arrived, yet again, at those points of time when the usual bores me.
-I'm not talking about some adventurous outdoor activity, just the website I have been using to market myself for over 2 years now!
-That's a long time, especially in tech to consider something as old or probably obsolete - at least in comparision to the prevailing trends!
+I started to feel quite blasé about the site I use to market myself!
+It was already 2 years old and that's a long time, especially in tech, to regard something as old and probably obsolete - in comparision to the prevailing!
+Frankly it's about time that I start catching up with what's {% icon fa-fire %} in Web!

 No to pre-built templates
 ---------
-So, obviously, I set to create a new website for myself, again!
+So, I set to create a new website for myself, again!
 The tech landscape has changed a lot in the last 2 years - especially the attention given to Mobile first or responsive design.
-I didn't want to use a template that I could buy for a few bucks - part of selling myself stems also from self designed and developed website.
-A from scratch code gives me immense flexibility in terms of design, architectural choices and a feeling of great satisfaction.
+I didn't want to use a pre-built template that I could buy for a few bucks.
+Part of my online persuasion stems also from the fact that what you see is what I made.
+A from scratch development gives me immense flexibility in terms of design, architectural choices and a sense of satisfaction.

 Ground rules
 ----------
-I must lay some ground rules before I set my course to coding.
-These include architecture choice, code consistency and a few more :
+Unlike the times before this, I decided to set some ground rules before I set my course to coding.
+These include architectural choice and a few more guidelines :

- - Responsive
+ - Responsive layout
- - Material design
+ - Simple and clean UI
- - Uniformity and consistency
+ - Consistency in Design and Code
- - Consistent dependency management
+ - Proper dependency management
- - Simple and clean
- - Free to use plugins
- - UI and user data isolation
+ - UI and Data isolation

 Techonolgy choices
 ----------